 - Fistula formation.
 A fistula occurs when channels, called sinus tracts, tunnel into other parts of the body, such as the bowel or bladder (this is rare).

-The prognosis is very variable.
+The outlook (prognosis) is very variable.
 Not everyone progresses from stage 1 to stage 3.

 For many affected people, hidradenitis suppurativa is a painful and debilitating condition.
 It has a tendency to flare up regularly, gradually causing more problems.
 Deep scarring and formation of tunnels (channels), called sinus tracts, are not uncommon.